sellersindustry/SherpaJS/README.md

 ### Create a Module
-We recommend using `sherpa init module` ([CLI Commands](#init-command)) to create a new module.
-This must be done in an empty directory.
+A new module can be created relatively easily in just a couple of minutes.
 Check out the [SherpaJS Module Template](https://github.com/sellersindustry/SherpaJS-template-module) for an example of how to build your module.

+> [!TIP] Use the `sherpa init module` ([commands](#init-command)) to create a new module in an empty directory.

 #### Step 1
 Setup a new NodeJS project with `npm init`.